A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Discussion

 \section{Discussion}

-This paper aims to extend MDD theory to multi-source UDA, and propose a novel multi-source UDA algorithm for HMI recognition based on the derived theory.
-In the below part, we give further discussions for multi-source UDA theory and algorithm.
+This paper aims to extend MDD theory to multi-source UDA, and propose a novel multi-source UDA algorithm for HMI recognition based on the derived theory. \tx{In the below part, we give further discussions for multi-source UDA theory and algorithm, and discuss more related works about unsupervised domain adaption.}